brandonjaipersaud/Unbias_mkdocs/docs/index.md

 ## Additional Highlights

 - **Pre-trained Models:** Uses specialized models from the renowned [Hugging Face's Transformers library](https://huggingface.co/docs/transformers/index).
-These models are especially tailored for bias detection and debiasing tasks.
+We have also tailored Transformer-based models for bias detection and debiasing tasks [newsmediabias-hub](https://huggingface.co/newsmediabias).

 - **Efficient Pipelines:** Designed with intuitive pipelines, making it easier to incorporate into applications or other projects.